-I love this light and zesty lemon ricotta pasta with spinach, it makes a delightful and healthy weeknight meal ready in 10 minutes, from start to finish!
+I love this zesty lemon ricotta pasta with spinach, it makes a delish weeknight meal ready in less than 15 minutes.
+Simple, fresh ingredients, delicious flavor, and minimal effort.

-This no-cook sauce is a winner, it’s one of my go-to recipes from when I was at uni and can be made in no time.
-Mix fresh and creamy ricotta, parmesan cheese, garlic, good extra virgin olive oil and refreshing lemon.
-Easy peasy, but totally delicious and perfect for your midweek carb cravings, especially this summer.
+This no-cook sauce is one of my go-to recipes from when I was at uni and can be made in no time.
+Mix creamy ricotta, parmesan cheese, garlic, extra virgin olive oil, and refreshing lemon.
+Your pasta sauce is ready.

-I’m a big fan of lemons, their juice and zest are enough to transform a simple dish into something that tastes pure sunshine.
-Plus, I LOVE ricotta, especially when I happen to buy fresh and creamy ricotta from the cheese counter in Italy.
+If you’re a big fan of lemons like me, you’ll love how their juice and zest transform a simple dish into something that tastes pure sunshine.
+And what about the creamy ricotta?
+I love it, especially when I used to buy fresh ricotta from the cheese counter in Italy (ahhh distant memories!)

 - Parmesan cheese